 Elizabeth City man charged with murder

 ELIZABETH CITY, N.C.
-(WITN) - An Elizabeth City man was arrested Friday and charged with murder.
+(WITN) - An Elizabeth City man was arrested Wednesday for murder.

-The Elizabeth City Police Department says 29-year-old Derontre Bell is jailed with no bond and has his first court appearance on Monday in Pasquotank County District Court.
+The Elizabeth City Police Department says James Felton, Jr., 38, has been charged with first-degree murder and assault with a deadly weapon with intent to kill inflicting serious injury.

-Police say on Sept.
-23rd, a week ago, at about 7:20 p.m., officers were dispatched to a gunshot victim near 500 West Grice Street.
-Once officers arrived, they found 38-year-old Erin Gibbs.
-She was rushed to Sentara Albemarle Medical Center and then airlifted to Sentara Norfolk General Hospital, where she died from her injuries.
+Police say Felton was given no bond for the murder charge and a $50,000 secured bond on the assault charge.
+His first court appearance is scheduled for Thursday.

 Do you see something needing a correction?
 Email us!